NishanthSpShetty/lignum/README.md

 }
 ```

+#### Using gRPC to connect to Lignum

+To use gRPC, checkout the proto files [here](https://github.com/NishanthSpShetty/lignum/tree/master/proto)

->> NOTE: Lignum doesn't store any data about the consumer, so it wont track the last message consumed as done by Kafka.
+> NOTE: Lignum doesn't store any data about the consumer, so it wont track the last message consumed as done by Kafka.

 ## Storage